beqare/SpotifyAdBlocker/README.md

 Welcome to my script for Spotify that skips the annoying ads.

+What it do:
+- skips ads
+- remove the "Get Premium" Button

 ## How to Install

 Follow these steps to install the Spotify Ad Blocker script: